Next Generation Digital Learning Lightning Talks

 |Moodle’s Perspectives about Next Generation Digital Learning Environments||

 Moodle is an 1EdTech Contributing member and recognized leader when it comes to innovation and supporting open source to enable experimentation and discoverability.
 In this talk, the CEO of Moodle challenges viewers not to think of next generation digital learning as something that can be designed as the one thing to solve all of the problems facing education, but as a journey towards the future of education that supports learning both inside and out of the institution.

 |Changing Needs: A Vision for the Future of Education||

-Interoperability, analytics, personalization, collaboration and accessibility are all vital to creating really good accessible, interactive content that can meet the learner wherever they are in the learning process.
-Representing VitalSource, an ed tech leader and supporter of IMS, Rich Johnson shares a view of what can be done today to personalize learning and possibilities of the future from the content perspective.
+Interoperability, analytics, personalization, collaboration, and accessibility are all vital to creating really good accessible, interactive content that can meet the learner wherever they are in the learning process.
+Representing VitalSource, an ed tech leader and supporter of 1EdTech, Rich Johnson shares a view of what can be done today to personalize learning and possibilities of the future from the content perspective.

 Rick Johnson, Vice President of Product Development and Sales Engineering - VitalSource

 |We’ve Got to Get this Right||

 A panel of K-20 institutional leaders share their reactions to what they heard from the lightning speakers and share their expectations of what is needed from the edtech community to realize next generation digital learning in order to better prepare our students today and in the future to succeed.

 Beatriz Arnillas, Director, IT – ED Tech - HoustonISD Sean Demonner, Executive Director, ITS Teaching &Learning - University of Michigan Tricia Kennedy, Director of Eclass Transformation - Gwinnett County Public Schools Jenn Stringer, Associate CIO, Academic Engagement- University of California Berkeley